AndreaEnricoFranzoni/pacs_23_24_challenge2/README.md

 # Content
-The repository contains a class to handle sparse matrices, able to read them from a MMF(Matrix Market Format) file, to efficiently update their values dynamically and to efficiently perform matrix-vector product, matrix-matrix product, norm one, norm infinity and Frobenius norm due to its capability to compress/uncompress the format of the matrix.
+The repository contains a class to handle sparse matrices, able to read them from a file where are written in MMF(Matrix Market Format), to efficiently update their values dynamically and to efficiently perform matrix-vector product, matrix-matrix product, norm one, norm infinity and Frobenius norm due to its capability to compress/uncompress the format of the matrix.

 # Data structure
 The class is, under the namespace `algebra`, a template class: `Matrix<T,O>`.